Mental Health Professionals

 What is the typical client profile?

-The Gooden Center is a christian rehabilitation center for men.
+The Gooden Center is a Twelve Step spiritual based program for men.
 Our younger clients (18+) are typically from an upper-middle class socioeconomic background.
 They are bright, but often have difficulty with emotions or make poor choices that result in their family reacting with reduced trust.
 Our older clients (45+) have typically struggled with alcohol/drugs and have a history of in-patient treatment and 12-step meeting attendance.
 A co-occurring Axis I or Axis III medical diagnosis must be manageable enough so as not to prevent participation in treatment.

 Can my client afford treatment?